surifirstpin/biplus_documentation/version.3/SQL Runner.md

 ## Derived View

-SQL Runner can create a derived view from the query build at the same time you can use this view in model section. the dialects used for the query should match the p
+SQL Runner can create a derived view from the query build at the same time you can use this view in model section. the dialects used for creating a derived view should be same as in sql runner.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTU0MDkwMSwxNDY0MTg2MjExLDE4OD
+eyJoaXN0b3J5IjpbLTEzMjE0MjIwOTIsMTQ2NDE4NjIxMSwxOD
-M5NTczMTksLTI0MDExMDU4NSwtNjM3MTM0MzUxLC00MTM4NTQ3
+gzOTU3MzE5LC0yNDAxMTA1ODUsLTYzNzEzNDM1MSwtNDEzODU0
-OCwxNTg3NTQxNzkzLDE2MjM4MzU1NDQsNTY5NzYxNiw1OTU3NT
+NzgsMTU4NzU0MTc5MywxNjIzODM1NTQ0LDU2OTc2MTYsNTk1Nz
-E5NDgsNTk2OTE1Nzk0LC02OTYzNDc5NzcsMTYyNzcwMDM0Nyw3
+UxOTQ4LDU5NjkxNTc5NCwtNjk2MzQ3OTc3LDE2Mjc3MDAzNDcs
-NjM5ODA0MjIsMTU3NTAzODE5MywtMTY0NDUzMDEyMyw0NDEzMD
+NzYzOTgwNDIyLDE1NzUwMzgxOTMsLTE2NDQ1MzAxMjMsNDQxMz
-Y3MjMsLTk2Mzg2MjkxOSwtMjMwOTc5MDMzLDE0NDg3Nzk1OTVd
+A2NzIzLC05NjM4NjI5MTksLTIzMDk3OTAzMywxNDQ4Nzc5NTk1
-fQ==
+XX0=
 -->